JacobDawson98/JacobDawson98.github.io/about.md

 Providing immutable performance data to users and maintaining authenticity of sources, control commands, and data in energy operations.

-My role currently in the project is Report Manager.
+My role currently in the project is Project Manager.

 So far, I have gained a rudimentary understanding of implementing a blockchain network with Hyperledger Fabric and standard requirements gathering methodologies.